-In ref.~\cite{Liu:2023tjr} a holographic QCD model, considering the Pomeron and Reggeon exchange contributions, has been employed for successfully describing the high energy $\pi p$ cross section data in the kinematic range of $0.01 < |t| < 0.45$~GeV$^2$ and $\sqrt{s} > 10$~GeV.
+In Ref.~\cite{Liu:2023tjr} a holographic QCD model, considering the Pomeron and Reggeon exchange contributions, has been employed for successfully describing the high energy $\pi p$ cross section data in the kinematic range of $0.01 < |t| < 0.45$~GeV$^2$ and $\sqrt{s} > 10$~GeV.
 In their model, for the Pomeron-hadron couplings the gravitational form factors obtained from the bottom-up AdS/QCD models~\cite{Abidin:2008hn,Abidin:2009hr} were used.
-The present work is an extension of ref.~\cite{Liu:2023tjr} by additionally considering the Coulomb interaction as well as the interference effect with the strong interaction in $\pi p$ scattering.
+The present work is an extension of Ref.~\cite{Liu:2023tjr} by additionally considering the Coulomb interaction as well as the interference effect with the strong interaction in $\pi p$ scattering.
 Since the observable range of these two contributions is very limited, we need to consider an even smaller range of momentum transfer, which we study in the range, $0 < |t| < 0.01$~GeV$^2$.
 The Coulomb interaction is described in terms of the purely real photon exchange QED amplitude, and there have been various theoretical studies of the CNI effect~\cite{Bethe:1958zz,West:1968du,Franco:1973ei,Cahn:1982nr,Kundrat:2004ri,Kundrat:2007iv,Petrov:2018xma,Petrov:2022fsu}.
 In addition, the electromagnetic form factors obtained from the bottom-up AdS/QCD models~\cite{Grigoryan:2007wn,Abidin:2009hr} are utilized.
 By combining all the components, we derive an expression for the total scattering amplitude and numerically calculate the differential cross section.
 We show that our predictions for the $\pi^+ p$ and $\pi^- p$ differential cross sections are consistent with the experimental data.
 Besides, we explicitly exhibit how the contribution of each component varies with energy, focusing on the contribution ratio.

 The composition of this paper is as follows.
-In section~\ref{sec:model} we derive the complete scattering amplitude and show each of the components.
-In section~\ref{sec:results} comparisons between our predictions for the differential cross sections and the experimental data are presented, and the $t$ and $\sqrt{s}$ dependence of each contribution are shown in detail.
-A concluding remark is given in section~\ref{sec:conclusion}.
+In Sec.~\ref{sec:model} we derive the complete scattering amplitude and show each of the components.
+In Sec.~\ref{sec:results} comparisons between our predictions for the differential cross sections and the experimental data are presented, and the $t$ and $\sqrt{s}$ dependence of each contribution are shown in detail.
+A concluding remark is given in Sec.~\ref{sec:conclusion}.